NSERC Undergraduate Student Research Awards (USRAs)

 You must commit to work — consecutively — the full 16 weeks in the summer.
 NSERC considers USRAs it to be full-time work, and there’s no provision for vacation time or other interruptions.

-You may hold only one USRA per year and are allowed maximum of three USRAs throughout your university career.
+You may hold only one USRA per year and are allowed maximum of three USRAs throughout your undergraduate career.

 Year of study